 Getter capacity is affected by temperature since diffusion rates of the surface-bound gas atoms in the bulk of the getter material increase with temperature.
 This helps keep the getter surface active continuously and getter capacity rises for gases that bind only to the surface due to chemical reactions.
 Adsorption also continues for longer periods of time (until saturation).

-Titanium can be used as an effective getter material when running titanium parts in vacuum.
+Titanium can be used as an effective getter material when running titanium parts in a vacuum.
 For example, to keep parts surfaces clean (i.e. to avoid oxidation and discoloration) during annealing at a temperature in the 650°C – 760°C (1200°F – 1400°F) range, titanium scrap (often in the form of clean, dry machine turnings) is commonly included with the load.

 Non-evaporable getters have become an integral part of many ultrahigh vacuum environments mainly due to their unique surface properties which are conducive to achieving extremely high vacuum conditions (in the order of 10-10 mbar (10-9 torr) or lower).
 Binary, ternary and multicomponent alloys from Group IV and Group V (vanadium, niobium, tantalum) elements are most often used.
 These generally consist of a film of a special alloy, often zirconium based; the requirement is that the alloy materials must form a passivation layer at room temperature which disappears when heated.
 Many of these alloys have names of the form St (Stabil) followed by a number: